Asset Management and Investment Funds Legal and Regulatory Update December 2020

 As previously reported, in September 2020, the Minister for Finance introduced the Investment Limited Partnerships (Amendment) Bill 2020 (the “ILP Bill”), which will modernise the Irish investment limited partnership structure and bring it in line with comparable partnership vehicles in other leading jurisdictions.
 Over the past months, the ILP Bill has been progressing through the legislative process and on 17 December 2020 the legislation was passed.
 The next step is for the President to sign the ILP Bill to enact it.
 Once enacted a commencement order will also be required for the Act to come into operation.

-As noted in our article here, the Central Bank is currently consulting on changes to its rulebook in relation to permissible features of closed-ended AIFs.
+The Central Bank is currently consulting on changes to its rulebook in relation to permissible features of closed-ended AIFs.
 These changes, together with the passing of the ILP Bill, will enhance the attractiveness of Ireland as a jurisdiction for funds pursuing private equity, private credit, real asset and related strategies.

 Central Bank Proposes Guidance on Share Class Features of Closed-ended QIAIFs